HafsaI/react-bank/README.md

 #### Additional Assumptions Made

 1. Change percentages can be declared only once a month.
-2. The system only works for a single year as there is no way to distinguish between years from the input.
+2. The system only works for a single year (Jan - Dec) as there is no way to distinguish between years from the input.

 ## Programming Decisions

 1. Private attributes defined with a # in JS for encapsulation purposes.
-2. Asset amounts are stored in arrays as opposed to storing in 3 different variables to make it easier to scale the solution for more funds.
+2. Asset amounts are stored in arrays as opposed to storing in three separate variables to facilitate the scalability of the solution for additional funds.

 ## Setup